Tour highlights:

 Provisional Timings |

-Day 1: Arrive independently at the Copthorne Merry Hill Dudley, from 15.00
+Day 1: Arrive independently at The Valley Hotel from 15.00

-This evening there will be a welcome reception, dinner with wine and a talk by Dr Malcolm Dick - ‘The Severn Valley and the Industrial Revolution'.
+This evening there will be a welcome reception, dinner with wine and a talk by Dr Malcolm Dick - ‘Shrewsbury in the long eighteenth century’.

 Day 2: The Ironbridge Gorge Museum

 Today is dedicated to the huge site at Ironbridge.
 Situated at the heart of the Ironbridge Gorge on the River Severn, Ironbridge is often described as being the “Birthplace of the Industrial Revolution”.
 It takes its name from, the famous Iron Bridge, a 30-metre cast iron bridge that was built across the river in 1779.
 There are 35 historic sites within this World Heritage site of the Ironbridge Gorge including ten museums spread along the valley.
 Our day will include a photo opportunity at the famous bridge, the Coalbrookdale Museum of Iron, with the opportunity to visit the “Darby” houses that belonged to the Darby family of ironmasters.
 Time will be allowed for lunch and the afternoon will include Coalport China Museum and the Jackfield Tile Museum.
 We finish our visit with Blists Hills Open Air Museum.
-Return to the hotel at a second talk by Malcolm: ‘Shrewsbury in the long eighteenth century’.
+Return to the hotel at a talk by Paul Atterbury, followed by dinner with wine.

 Day 3: Shrewsbury

 Our first visit today is to Shrewsbury Flaxmill Maltings, with its Main Mill being the first iron-framed building in the world, and an important industrial heritage site.
 Known as the grandparent of skyscrapers, the Main Mill opened in 1797 as a purpose-built flax mill, and has since grown and been repurposed and adapted many times.
-After lunch (own expense) we visit Charles Darwin’s birthplace; a house positioned high above the River Severn in Shrewsbury, where he spent his formative years before boarding Shrewsbury School from 1818 to 1825.
-To finish the day, we take a boat trip on the River Severn, then return to hotel for a third talk by Malcolm: ‘Industry and Transport in the Wyre Forest’.
+After free time for lunch (own expense) and time to explore Shrewsbury independently, we take a boat trip on the River Severn.
+The 45 minute cruise will take us past manty interesting sites including Shrewsbury Castle, the Quantum Leap sculpture, medieval St Marys Church, and , then return to hotel for a second talk by Malcolm: ‘Industry and Transport in the Wyre Forest’.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion